Denmark–Estonia relations: Environmental assistance (1991–2003)

 From 1991 to 2001, Denmark aided Estonia with 31.8 million DKK for different environmental projects in an effort to support Estonia in fulfilling the environmental criteria on EU-membership.
 Projects included forest conservation, waste-related projects and assistance for the implementation of the Aarhus Convention.
 In 2002, an additional 21.7 million DKK was granted for 8 projects as the environmental assistance phased out same year.

 Cultural relations

 The two countries have not signed any cultural cooperation agreements albeit having close relations on the matter.
 Many exchange projects have been conducted between Danish and Estonian municipalities and the Danish Cultural Institute had an office in Tallinn from 1990 to 2013.

-High-ranking visits
+High level visits

 Estonian President Lennart Meri visited Denmark in 1994, Arnold Rüütel in 2004, Toomas Hendrik Ilves in 2007, 2011, 2012 and 2015 and Kersti Kaljulaid in 2017.

 Conversely, Danish Prime Minister Poul Nyrup Rasmussen visited Estonia in 2000, Anders Fogh Rasmussen in 2005, 2008 and 2009, Helle Thorning-Schmidt in 2011, Lars Løkke Rasmussen in 2018 and Mette Frederiksen in 2020 and again in 2022.